 Spring hasn’t quite sprung and winter feels like it may never end.
-To add to the dreary weather, we’re in the midst of a global pandemic that has left many of us socially isolated, anxious or stressed.
+To add to the dreary weather, we’re still dealing with the effects of a global pandemic that has left many feeling socially isolated, anxious or stressed.

 If you’re feeling tapped out, tired and sluggish, there are many ways to turn it around, including exercise, time spent outdoors, and of course, the old standby — coffee.